newaetech/phywhispererusb/docs/installing.rst

 ======

 You will require a python version >= to 3.5.
-You can get the binary from the `Python Software Foundation's website`_.
+You can get the binary from the Python Software Foundation's website.
 Choose one of the stable versions that has an installer for your machine.
 You can also run this command in your terminal:

 .. code:: bash